wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 ## IVs and nonces

-- AES-GCM and GMAC encryption use module-generated IVs of 12 or 16 bytes (IG C.H Scenario 2, at least 96 bits). `UseInternalIV` may take a fixed field for the leading IV bytes (pass null for none).
-The module takes a fixed field of exactly 4 bytes, and the DRBG-generated part must still be at least 12 bytes (SP 800-38D 8.2.2), so a fixed field is exactly 4 bytes with a 16-byte IV.
+- AES-GCM and GMAC encryption use IVs of 12 or 16 bytes generated entirely by the module DRBG (IG C.H Scenario 2). `UseInternalIV` is called once per `FipsAesGcm` object.
+These are RBG-based IVs (SP 800-38D 8.2.2), so at most 2^32 encryptions are allowed per key (8.3): each object refuses the 2^32nd + 1, and across objects and `FipsGmac.Compute` calls with the same key the application must stay within 2^32 in total.
 Encryption with a caller-supplied IV is not public: the module Security Policy allows external IVs only for TLS (IG C.H 1(a)).
+- `FipsAesGcm` decrypts on a second native context, so decryption (even of a forged ciphertext with a chosen IV) never changes the encryption IV state.
 - AES-GCM decryption and GMAC verification take the expected tag size (12 to 16 bytes, default 16) and require the received tag to have exactly that length.
 The module accepts tags from 1 byte on these paths, so a